 Each year Equinox has 20 JK spots.
 Some of those spots will be given to siblings of children who have already been accepted and are attending Equinox.
 We try our best to keep families together all within one school if possible.
 The remaining JK spots are available in the lottery.
 If more then 20 siblings apply for JK at Equinox, then a lottery will occur with siblings only.
 Any names drawn will receive a spot, the rest will go on a waitlist.

-What is the process for the lottery and waitlists?
+What is the process for the JK lottery and waitlist?